 - 1. Members of the department shall report changes in address or telephone number within twenty-four (24) hours after making any such changes, by submitting such information in writing, directed to the Chief's office, their commanding officer, and an on-duty patrol OIC.
 All members of the department shall at all times maintain a working telephone service by which they may be contacted by the department. - 2.
-Officers shall promptly notify their commanding Officer if their driver license status changes to other than valid.
+Officers and Civilian Staff who are authorized to operate city-owned motor vehicles shall promptly notify their commanding Officer if their driver license status changes to other than valid.